rum-and-code/elixir-accounting/README.md

 ## Usage

-TODO: document usage when it has been implemented in CRB
+TODO: document usage when it has been implemented in another project